comses/model-packages/README.md

-# Packaging a Mesa Geo Model using different packaging formats
+# Comparison of reproducible package formats for an example Mesa agent based model

-This repository explores some of the existing solutions for packaging models.
-There are example model packages for Docker, Nix and Reprozip all using the same [mesa](https://github.com/projectmesa/mesa) model - Boltzmann Wealth Model Network.
+This repository explores some existing solutions for packaging computational models.
+There are example model packages for [Docker](https://docs.docker.com/install/), [Nix](https://nixos.org/nix/) and [Reprozip](https://www.reprozip.org/) all using the same agent based model example from the [Mesa ABM Framework](https://github.com/projectmesa/mesa) - the Boltzmann Wealth Model Network model.

 ## Contents